Every pub package needs some metadata so it can specify its

 authors: - Nathan Weizenbaum <email@example.com> - Bob Nystrom <firstname.lastname@example.org>

 This should be a URL pointing to the website for your package.
-For hosted packages, this URL will be linked from the package’s page.
+For hosted packages, this URL is linked from the package’s page.
 While this is technically optional please do provide one.
 It helps users understand where your package is coming from.
 If nothing else, you can always use the URL where you host the source code: GitHub, code.google.com, whatever.

 Some packages may have a site that hosts documentation separate from the main